-The law on HAVS/Hand-arm vibration requires employers to control vibration exposure in the workplace.
+The Law on HAVS/Hand-arm vibration requires employers to control vibration exposure in the workplace.
 This is an important distinction because it means employers who do not ensure safe standards for their workers could be open to possible litigation.
-HAVSense has been designed to ensure that both operators and employers are protected from the health and legal risks of vibration exposure.
+HAVSense has been designed to ensure that both operators and employers are protected from the risks of vibration exposure.

 ELV and EAV

 Graph showing the ELV and EVA values for different vibration magnitudes.
-Note: This graph should not be used to estimate vibration exposure, please contact for advice on estimating your exposure
+Note: This graph should not be used to estimate vibration exposure, contact for advice on estimating exposure

-In effect, this standard defines what you, as an employer, has to do.
+In effect, this standard defines what you, as an employer, have to do.